mailingtoshabih/requisition/README.md

 Remaining Bugs
 ______________
 Bug : The dropdown menu is still overlapping elements below it.
 Unfortunately, this issue remains unresolved due to time constraints.
 Else everything is working great.

+Bottom Line
+___________
+While TypeScript and Next js was not initially in my confort zone of technical skills, I embraced the challenge head-on.
+Through research, exploration of tutorials, google, documentations and countless hours of trial and error, I managed to successfully tackle the complexities of the project and fixed almost all bugs.